Water Investment Authority

 Are there plans?

-To form the water agency, this legislation will incorporate the Trans-Caledon Tunnel Authority (TCTA), part of the infrastructure branch of the Department of Water and Sanitation, the Water Trading Entity and all state water assets into this state-owned company.
+To form the water agency, this legislation mandates the incorporation of the TCTA, part of the infrastructure branch of the Department of Water and Sanitation, the Water Trading Entity and all state water assets into this state-owned company.

 Is it on the agenda?

-Formation of the agency forms part of reforms driven by Operation Vulindlela in the water sector.
+Formation of the agency forms part of reforms driven by Operation Vulindlela in the water sector and the water and sanitation department has established the legislation to form the NWRIA.

 Goals